sbaiahmed1/react-native-google-auth/README.md

 # react-native-google-auth

+> ⚠️ **Development Status**: This library is currently in active development.
+While core functionality is implemented and working, some features may still be under development or subject to change.
+Please use with caution in production environments.

 A modern React Native Google Authentication library using the latest Google Sign-In SDK for iOS and Android Credential Manager for Android.

 ## Features